Cybersecurity News & Trends

 SonicWall NSM: Centralized Management.
 Elevated Security

-SonicWall NSM is a scalable, cloud-native application designed to help organizations optimize, control and monitor up to tens of thousands of network security devices — including firewalls, managed switches and secure wireless access points — from anywhere via a simple interface.
+SonicWall NSM is a scalable, cloud-native application designed to help organizations optimize, control and monitor hundreds of network security devices — including firewalls, managed switches and secure wireless access points — from anywhere via a simple interface.
 Available in both a cloud solution and an on-premises deployment, NSM offers complete, real-time visibility into your traffic and threats; the ability to synchronize consistent security policies across your environment; a full audit trail to ease compliance; and intuitive, self-guided workflows to uplevel and empower your admins.

 SonicWall NSM 2.3.4: More Features, Less Complexity